wpc062/online-question-depot/README.md

   * Look at the tests in `tests/test_model.py` for examples of testing the database model.

-  * Review `app-controller` if you want to understand how the site integrates with WSGI servers, CGI servers, or the standalone test server.
+  * Review `app-controller.py` if you want to understand how the site integrates with WSGI servers, CGI servers, or the standalone test server.